cmayron/Legal-Calculus/README.md

 ## **Axiom 10 — Editions Must Be Forward‑Compatible With the Kernel**

+# **Surface VI — Temporal Integrity and Continuity of Reasoning**

+## **Axiom 11 — Systems Must Maintain Temporal Coherence**

+**No system may reason, act, or record in a manner that violates temporal order.**

+All inputs, transformations, and outputs must be anchored to a verifiable timeline.

+A system may not rewrite, reorder, or obscure the sequence of events on which governed reasoning depends.

+Temporal ambiguity, retroactive modification, or non‑linear state transitions are constitutionally prohibited.

+## **Axiom 12 — Past States Must Remain Inspectable**

+**Every prior state of a governed system must remain accessible for reconstruction.**

+Temporal integrity requires that historical states, intermediate reasoning, and prior admissibility determinations remain available for audit.

+A system that cannot reveal its past cannot be trusted with its future.

+No workflow may continue if its temporal record is incomplete, corrupted, or unverifiable.

 **No Edition may conflict with, weaken, or bypass the Kernel.**

 All Editions inherit the Kernel’s non‑derogable constraints.
 An Edition that contradicts the Kernel is void.
 Constitutional continuity requires that Edition evolution strengthens, rather than dilutes, the structural boundaries of LCES.